Ready to learn more?

 no

 The Motive Power Technician (Automotive) Diploma program is a two-year Ontario College Diploma program.
-The program is designed to develop graduates with essential advanced technical, organizational, interpersonal, administrative and managerial skills required for the automotive service industry as well as providing progressive and comprehensive learning experiences on internal combustion spark ignition engines, power trains and related modern vehicle systems.
-Students will learn to communicate effectively, diagnose and solve problems logically and to undertake responsible work tasks with a minimum of supervision.
+The program is designed to develop graduates with essential advanced technical, organizational, interpersonal, administrative, and managerial skills required for the automotive service industry as well as providing progressive and comprehensive learning experiences on internal combustion spark ignition engines, power trains, and related modern vehicle systems.
+Students will learn to communicate effectively, diagnose and solve problems logically, and undertake responsible work tasks with a minimum of supervision.

-When you graduate from Fanshawe’s auto mechanic courses, you’ll have the skills necessary to find work with motive power equipment manufacturers, oil companies or industrial, commercial and passenger vehicle manufacturers.
-The mechanic courses prepare you so that you can even work for motive power equipment dealers in servicing, parts, warranty claims, merchandising sales and insurance estimating, with advancement possibilities to supervisory and administrative positions.
+When you graduate from Fanshawe’s auto mechanic courses, you’ll have the skills necessary to find work with motive power equipment manufacturers, oil companies, or industrial, commercial, and passenger vehicle manufacturers.
+The mechanic courses prepare you so that you can even work for motive power equipment dealers in servicing, parts, warranty claims, merchandising sales, and insurance estimating, with advancement possibilities to supervisory and administrative positions.

 What You’ll Learn